-WHEREAS, the Board affirms that the changes to the Policy described herein are due and proper.
+WHEREAS, the Finance and Audit Committee (the "Committee") of the Board of Trustees affirms that the changes to the Policy described herein are due and proper.

-NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby approves the amendments to the Policy as set forth in Exhibit "B".
+NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Committee hereby recommends approval of the amendments to the Policy as set forth in Exhibit "B".